anakic/querystorm-docs/New docs/The App class.md

 The `App` class is the entry point to the QueryStorm application.
 If your project does not define an `App` class explicitly, a default `ApplicationModule` instance is used implicitly.

-When loading the module, the runtime will create a single instance the `App` class.
-It is the job the `App` class to initialize the application: register services, create the data context and components.
+When loading the module, the Runtime will create a single instance of the `App` class.
+It is the job the `App` class to initialize the application i.e. to register services, create and initialize the data context and components.

 ## Application lifetime
 The runtime is responsible for loading applications.
 Each applications is loaded into a separate `AppDomain`, ensuring a level of separation between different user applications.